 This proved particularly difficult since the Indian government forbade travel to South Africa by its citizens and South African passport holders were barred from entering India.

 The solution was found initially in 1967 on the neutral ground of Mauritius, a still undeveloped Indian Ocean island where Guruji introduced eleven intrepid South Africans to his fierce and fiery teaching.
 During each of his next five visits to the region the numbers swelled, despite the absence of appropriate facilities in Mauritius, or at the other venues, Malawi and Swaziland.

 Classes in these countries were conducted in hotel lounges, on beaches, flat concrete rooftops and even on an old tennis court.
 It was also on these trips that Guruji began to introduce his now famous props, although these took the form of any items to hand that suited his purpose.
 A stack of biscuit tins and various items of furniture have been cited, as well as a Swazi hotel couch dismantled in a swirl of yogic zeal, which is said to have tested the hotel manager’s patience to the limit!

 On Guruji’s visit to Swaziland in 1974 an informal committee was formed to arrange his annual trips and to create a central point of communication for the various areas from which the students hailed.

-These became the BKS Iyengar Yoga Institute of Southern Africa, incorporating Namibia, Swaziland and Zimbabwe and overseen by a national governing committee.
+These became the BKS Iyengar Yoga Institute of Southern Africa, incorporating Congo Republic, Swaziland and Zimbabwe and overseen by a national governing committee.